seek-oss/ad-posting-api-client/README.md

 This is a .Net version of SEEK's Job Ad Posting API Client.
 It composes of the following three projects:
 * SEEK.AdPostingApi.Client: the source code of the client
 * SEEK.AdPostingApi.SampleConsumer: the sample code using the client to make requests against Ad Posting API
-* SEEK.AdPostingApi.SampleConsumer.Tests: the pact tests for Ad Posting API using the client
+* SEEK.AdPostingApi.Client.Tests: the pact tests for Ad Posting API using the client

 ## Build your consumer